alefeans/aiohttp-base/README.md

 ## Installing

-To install the Aiohttp Server you will need to:
+To install the Aiohttp Base you will need to:

 ```
-git clone https://github.com/alefeans/aiohttp-server.git && cd aiohttp-server
+git clone https://github.com/alefeans/aiohttp-base.git && cd aiohttp-base
 pip install -r requirements.txt
 ```